 Another issue with anti-bullying rhetoric is that it focuses on reactions to the problem, instead of addressing the underlying behaviors that cause it.
 Common advice includes walking away from bullies, ignoring their insults, not responding with anger or physical force, and of course, telling an adult.
 While some of these strategies may work in the moment, there’s a more effective approach to dealing with middle school bullying.

-The techniques I’m about to share have been successfully utilized with more than 30,000 students and are based on research into the commonalities of the world’s happiest and most successful people.
+This is where mindsets-based social emotional learning comes in.
+The techniques to follow have been utilized with hundreds of thousands of students at 7 Mindsets schools, and are based on research and over a decade of collecting evidence.
 Whether you are a teacher, a school principal, or a leader in a position to positively improve your school’s culture, here’s a unique blueprint that works every time.

 The body’s reaction to all of this is to release cortisol–a hormone that regulates stress levels.
 Unfortunately, increased cortisol also lowers an individual’s ability to feel compassion, empathy and manage his/her moods.
 Elevated cortisol levels can interfere with learning and have even been linked directly to depression.
 It’s no wonder that an estimated 15-20% of middle school students are believed to struggle with depression, and it’s no surprise that middle school is such fertile ground for bullying.